 Setting fees for legal services is obviously a major issue to consider, not only when establishing your practice, but throughout the life of your law firm.
 There are various ways to price your fees.
 Some methods require heavy calculations, while others simply require you to survey the market to help determine your fees.

-Overhead Plus Method
+1. Cost or Overhead Plus Method

 Then, calculate the number of hours billed in a year.
 Go back through time billing records to help determine this figure, or estimate the time spent on matters.